Senior Scams: What to Know

 We all experience those annoying scam phone calls, and while they are a nuisance, they can actually pose a dangerous threat to seniors.
 According to the U.S. Senate Special Committee on aging, older adults have lost nearly $2.9 billion in scams.
-There are a variety of scams that specifically target seniors, whether it’s on the phone, in the mail, or through the Internet.
+There are tons of senior scams out there, whether it’s on the phone, in the mail, or through the internet.
 However, understanding what these scams are and how to avoid them will help protect you from scam artists.

 There are hundreds of scams that target people each day, but these three scams are widely successful and target older adults.